hzeller/rpi-rgb-led-matrix/README.md

 ```
 HARDWARE_DESC=adafruit-hat make
 ```
-(alternatively, you can modify the `lib/Makefile` and change it there directly) Then re-compile and the new flag default is now `adafruit-hat`, so no need to set it on the command line.
+(alternatively, you can modify the `lib/Makefile` and change it there directly, which in particular is useful if you also compile the Python library) Then re-compile and the new flag default is now `adafruit-hat`, so no need to set it on the command line.